Winter storm causes 3rd day of dangerous, icy conditions

 More than 1,400 flights scheduled for Wednesday nationwide had already been canceled by Wednesday morning, according to the tracking service FlightAware.
 The list for cancelations included both major airports in Dallas and airports in Austin, Texas, and Nashville, Tennessee.

+The Dallas Independent School District, with about 145,000 students, also canceled classes Wednesday.

 Emergency responders rushed to hundreds of auto collisions across Texas on Tuesday and Republican Gov. Greg Abbott urged people not to drive.
-At least three people died on slick Texas roads since Monday and two law officers in the state were seriously injured, authorities said.
+At least six people died on slick Texas roads since Monday, including a triple fatality crash Tuesday near Brownfield, about 40 miles (64 kilometers) southwest of Lubbock, and two law officers in the state were seriously injured, authorities said.

 In Arkansas, Republican Gov. Sarah Huckabee Sanders declared a state of emergency Tuesday because of icy conditions.
 Her declaration cited the “likelihood of numerous downed power lines” and said road conditions have created a backlog of deliveries by commercial drivers.